open-mmlab/mmtracking/docs/dataset.md

 Images in `reid/imgs` are cropped from raw images in `MOT17/train` by the corresponding `gt.txt`.
 The value of ground-truth labels should fall in range `[0, num_classes - 1]`.

+#### The folder of annotations in lasot

+There are 2 json files in `data/lasot/annotations`:

+`lasot_train.json`:  Json file containing the annotations information of the training set in LaSOT dataset.
+`lasot_test.json`:  Json file containing the annotations information of the testing set in LaSOT dataset.

 #### The folder of annotations in UAV123

 There are only 1 json files in `data/UAV123/annotations`: